 To continue to provide the critical functions of state government while protecting the health and safety of our employees and the public, we have modified and streamlined our processes.
 Currently applications and fees are being handled remotely.

-Permit Needed for New Home (or Mobile Home) Septic Tank System
+Permit Needed for New Home (or Manufactured Home) Septic Tank System

 Because incorrectly installed septic tanks can harm water quality and make people sick, South Carolina law requires site approvals and permits for all septic systems for new construction.
 South Carolina also requires septic tank pros to obtain a license before installing, operating or servicing septic tanks or hauling solid waste.